nl3769/CCA_DL_TOOLS/README.md

 * Gaussian                      &rarr;  as many pairs as you want.
 * Affine transformation         &rarr;  as many pairs as you want.

-Below an exemple of elastic displacement field applied to jacket:
+Below an example of elastic displacement field applied to a jacket:

 <p align="center">
     <img